-Johansson filed a lawsuit against the Walt Disney Company claiming that the studio’s unilateral decision to release BLACK WIDOW simultaneously in theatres and on Disney+ streaming resulted in lowering box office returns for the film, and therefore reduced compensation that Johansson would earn based on those results.
+Johansson filed a lawsuit against the Walt Disney Company, claiming that the studio’s unilateral decision to release BLACK WIDOW simultaneously in theatres and on Disney+ streaming resulted in lowering box office returns for the film and therefore reduced compensation that Johansson would earn based on those results.
 Johansson’s legal team argued that Disney violated the terms of her agreement with the studio, which tied her earnings to the theatrical box office results.

-Certainly, these fundamental changes in how studios distribute films will translate eventually into new models for how talent is compensated.
+Certainly, these fundamental changes in how studios distribute films will eventually translate into new models for how talent is compensated.